 As part of a long-term commitment to increasing clean, renewable energy generation on the UMass Amherst campus, the University installed solar array installations during the 2016 calendar year, bringing over 5 Megawatts (MW) DC of renewable, solar energy to the campus.
-UMass Amherst selected Brightergy LLC, Kansas City, MO, in a competitive procurement process to implement, through a Power Purchase Agreement (PPA), the installation and operation of these solar photovoltaic (PV) arrays for the campus.
-The PPA called for Brightergy to permit, construct, operate and maintain the solar arrays for the UMass Amherst campus for up to 20 years.
 The project has been financed and is owned by Con Edison Energy.
 UMass Amherst did not use capital funds to build the solar array systems.
-As the developer, Brightergy worked with Washington DC-based Sol Systems and New York-based Con Edison to finance the cost of all equipment, installation and operations associated with the solar arrays.
+Washington DC-based Sol Systems and New York-based Con Edison financed the cost of all equipment, installation and operations associated with the solar arrays.

 The work included installation of over 14,600 LG PV panels, each rated between 310 and 365 watts as well as the use of Yaskawa-Solectria Inverters.
 The PV panels were installed on the roofs of five existing buildings and on new, steel canopy parking structures manufactured by Solaire Generation built on two existing asphalt parking lots at the UMass Amherst campus.
 The canopies have a 13-ft 6-inch clear height to allow cars and trucks to park under them.

 Project Locations & Generation